CO2

 The difference between 5 mg/L CO₂ and 25 mg/L CO₂ is the difference between a tank that grows algae and a tank that grows plants.
 CO₂ is the limiting nutrient in 90% of "I dose everything but nothing grows" cases.

 It's also the parameter most likely to kill fish suddenly.
 Above 40 mg/L sustained, fish can't unload metabolic CO₂ across their gills into water already saturated with it, and they suffocate even though oxygen is plenty.
+The schema treats 15–35 mg/L as the working band and 40 mg/L as the hard ceiling — I run tanks toward the top of the band by day and make sure the number falls off overnight.

 Three options.
 A drop checker (4 °dKH solution + bromothymol indicator) lags by 24 hours but reads honestly — yellow = too much, green = target, blue = not enough.
 A pH probe + KH reading runs through the pH + KH formula; the free guide explains the chemistry and when the formula lies.
 A direct CO₂ meter is most accurate but expensive.